Ben-physics-dotcom/Internships/README.md

 ## GPR 2

 GPR stands for Grundpraktikum.
 This internship has two parts: the electrodynamics (ED) part and the optics part.
 Each part has his own folder (E_Experiments, Optics_Experiments).
 The ED folder has data and the notebooks for the following experiments: E1, E3, E4, E5 and E12.
-If you find this repo on GitHub, you will in the optics folder only three experiments (Version from the 19.02.2025): O3O4, O6 and O10.
-The other two NBs from the experiments O8 and O11 get lost, because of an hardware change.
-The data from both experiments are available.
+The data are available.

 ## Information about the FPR-1